-WFL Publisher publishes journals articles and all abstracts in the format open access partially.
-However, online full access to all articles requires login.
-Through our subscribers and some free access, scientific community and general public can get access unlimited; there is immediate access to all contents after online publication.
-This means that WFL Publisher does not have enough income from selling subscriptions to print or online versions of its journals.
-Therefore, WFL Publisher needs to defray its editorial and production costs by collecting article processing charges (APC) from authors' institutes or research funding bodies.
-WFL Publisher is committed to keep its open access publication charges at a minimum level.
+WFL Publisher publishes journals, books and related publications.
+Through online subscription, our subscribers, the scientific community and general public can get unlimited free access; also, there is an immediate access to all contents after online publication.
+This implies that WFL Publisher does not generate income from selling subscriptions to print or the online versions of our journals.
+Therefore, WFL Publisher pays for production costs by collecting article processing charges (APC) from authors' institutes or research funding bodies.

-We believe that WFL Policy is in the best of interests of the scientific community.
+We believe our policy is in the best interests of students, scientist, researcher and the scientific community at large.

-Books should be thorough, high level, and focused both in development and research .
-You may send details on the topics listed below in two pages, by email or regular mail.
+Intended books should be thorough, high level, and focused both in development and research.
+You can send details and proposal of your topics in the below listed format by email or regular mail.

 - Aims and scope of the book